-By land area, Sweden is the 3rd largest EU country after France and Spain.
+By land area, Sweden is the third-largest EU country after France and Spain.

-In the 9th century, Rurik the Rus, a Scandinavian Viking, founded the first kingdom in Russia.
-All subsequent the Tsars of Russia were thus of Swedish descent.
+In the ninth century, Rurik the Rus, a Scandinavian Viking, founded the first kingdom in Russia.
+All subsequent Tsars of Russia were thus of Swedish descent.

 Sweden is a constitutional monarchy.

-At the height of their empire, Sweden built a large warship (The Vasa) to symbolize their power.
+At the height of its empire, Sweden built a large warship (the Vasa) to symbolize its power.
 It was so big and heavy that on its maiden voyage in 1628, it sank less than a mile out of dock.

 While prostitution is legal, it is illegal to use the services of a prostitute.